Balance Hormones Without Drugs

 I finally broke down and bought sunglasses to wear in the house.
-I only wear them inside for the three hours before going to bed.
-These aren’t just any pair of shades, these shades block the blue light from lamps, computers, and TVs.
-I don’t care if I look like a dork, my hubby thinks I look like a rockstar and that is all that matters.
-Before writing me off as a nut job, read the rest of this post.
-By the way, in case you’re wondering, tinfoil hats are NOT part of my wardrobe.
+I only wear them inside once the sun goes down.
+The amber sunglasses block the blue light from lamps, computers, and TVs.
+I don’t care if you think I look like a dork, I think I look like a rockstar and that is all that matters.

-Artificial white and blue light mimics the light from the moon and sun.
+Artificial white and blue light mimics the light from Sun.
 Exposure to white or blue light at night inhibits the pineal gland’s production of melatonin.
 Melatonin is produced primarily at night and needs darkness to be produced.

 • Women with anovulatory cycles have become ovulatory.